huntermacias/pygame-docs-2.0/README.md

 ##### Note: Make sure that you have the correct schema selected before running the SQL queries.
 Also, if you already have a table with thesame name as another in your Supabase database, running these queries will overwrite the existing data.

-## Issues

-#### If you find an issue with the project or have a feature request, you can create a new issue on our GitHub issues page.
-When creating a new issue, please provide as much detail as possible about the issue or feature request.

-## Contributing

 #### If you would like to contribute to the project, you can do so by creating a pull request.
 Here are the steps to create a pull request:

 1. Fork this repository to your own GitHub account.